 ARTWORK

 I’ve made clay bird bowls for many years.
-To me, they guard and embrace the spaces within, like loving parents.
+They guard and embrace the spaces within, nesting, like loving parents.
 They are pinched, wheel-thrown and slab-constructed.
 Most are stoneware fired in oxidation.
-I use crows in two-dimensional work because they pay close attention and invoke for me the memory of my brother, Pieter.
+In two-dimensional work I often incorporate crows as watchful companions who remind me of my brother, Pieter.

 Lidded vessel